lalindrait/linux-administration-1/module_07_linux_processes/commands.md

-sleep 100 &                 # run the sleep command in background jobs                        # shows currently running jobs fg %1                       # brings a backgorund process to foreground CTRL+Z                      # send a ofregorund process to background and suspend bg %1                       # restart the suspended backgorund process
+sleep 100 &                 # run the sleep command in background jobs                        # shows currently running jobs fg %1                       # brings a backgorund process to foreground CTRL+Z                      # send a foregorund process to background and suspend bg %1                       # restart the suspended backgorund process
 ```